vinceimbat/vinceimbat/content/thoughts/my ideal audience persona.md

 This list is not an exclusion criteria.
 It is an ideal that represents possible connections I can build.

 My mentors and peers, ideally must share these values and beliefs, but they are different from fans by virtue of them having a practice like mine (see [[thoughts/my ideal mentors and peers]]).

+# Unprocessed thoughts

+- spiritual
+- may have gone through a trauma from dogmatic beliefs
+- Seeks a free and creative way to be
+- Into arts (esp. writing and photography)